stakater/mto-docs/content/how-to-guides/integrating-vault.md

    - Go to **Azure AD → App Registrations**.

 1. **Set up Optional Claims:**
-   - In the Azure AD App Registration for your Keycloak, configure an **optional claim** for you app configured with keycloak to include **group IDs** in the tokens.
+   - In the Azure AD App Registration for your Keycloak, configure an **optional claim** for the app configured with keycloak to include **group IDs** in the tokens.

    ![App Registrations setup showing how the group ID claim was added.](../images/azuread-groupClaim.png)